 Patrolling members are expected to be on time and remain for the duration of their rostered patrol.
 If you know you cannot commence a patrol on time or if you need to leave early, you are advised to arrange for a substitute for the entire patrol to avoid default hours and leaving your patrol short.

-Default Hours will be applied in 2015-16 as set down in the club’s constitution:
+Default Hours will be applied as set down in the club’s constitution:

 - failure to attend – two (2) penalty patrols